 The taste of Champagne is greatly affected by the shape of the glass!
-So in order to have the best tasting sparkling wine, here’s a little insight on how to choose the right glasses for your Champagne preference.
+So to have the best tasting sparkling wine, here’s a little insight into choosing the right glasses for your Champagne preference.

 Guide to Champagne Glasses